bommojuvishu/no_nonsense_react_list/README.md

 <a href="https://github.com/tailwindlabs/tailwindcss">Tailwind CSS</a> (🥇 ⭐71.6K) - Though primarily a utility-first CSS framework, it integrates well with React for building responsive UIs​

+<a href="https://github.com/reduxjs/redux">Redux</a> (🥇 ⭐60.7K ) - A predictable state management library commonly used with React applications​

 <a href="https://github.com/remix-run/react-router">React Router</a> (🥇 ⭐50K ) - A library for declarative routing in React applications, offering features like server-side rendering and nested routing​

-<a href="https://github.com/reduxjs/redux">Redux</a> (🥇 ⭐60.7K ) - A predictable state management library commonly used with React applications​
+<a href="https://github.com/pmndrs/zustand">Zustand</a> (🥇 ⭐58K ) - state management library , tough competitor to redux

 <a href="https://github.com/styled-components/styled-components">styled-components</a> (⭐40.6K ) - component library